-- Governing Board States, with one or a pair of governing boards - Coordinating Board States, with a single coordinating board and multiple governing/management boards - Coordinating/Governing/Institutional Board States, with a coordinating board, governing boards over systems, and institutional boards
+- Governing Board States, with one or a pair of governing boards; - Coordinating Board States, with a single coordinating board and multiple governing/management boards; - Coordinating/Governing/Institutional Board States, with a coordinating board, governing boards over systems, and institutional boards.

 There are quality and highly-regarded systems in states represented by each of the three general structures listed above.
 If Louisiana were building a postsecondary education governance system from scratch today, there would likely be advocates for each of these general models.
-Nevertheless, as a result of the Constitutional Convention of 1973, the subsequent vote of Louisiana's citizens and a Constitutional Amendment in 1998, Louisiana's governance system is comprised of five boards: The Louisiana Board of Regents as the statewide coordinating board; and four management boards-the Boards of Supervisors of the Louisiana State University System, Southern University System, University of Louisiana System and Louisiana Community and Technical College System.
+Nevertheless, as a result of the Constitutional Convention of 1973, the subsequent vote of Louisiana's citizens and a Constitutional Amendment in 1998, Louisiana's governance system is comprised of five boards: The Louisiana Board of Regents as the statewide coordinating board; and four management boards--the Boards of Supervisors of the Louisiana State University System, Southern University System, University of Louisiana System and Louisiana Community and Technical College System.
 Recognizing the supremacy of the Constitution, the Board of Regents takes no position on the governance structure of Louisiana's postsecondary education.
+However, in the event that a request to study or change the current governance structure was made to the Board of Regents, as part of its Elevate Louisiana initiative, the Board has adopted Guiding Principles for Proposed Mergers, Consolidations, and Unifications.
+While the Board has no planned study at this time, these guiding principles are designed to ensure that such studies, if requested, are conducted objectively, methodically, and with consistency.